saturn9631/Samsara/Design-and-Research.md

 # Design
 ## Outline
 - **Core:**
+    - **Binder:** Essentially the top level part that holds all the of the Yggdrasil definitions and is the is what loads the FRM (which loads the others) and starts the PSM (which starts the other modules).
+In the case where the kernel self boots, it will also act as the bootloader.
     - **Yggdrasil Language:** the interface between the kernel and the userspace applications, yggdrasil is a domain-specific-language meant to encode system calls and even runtime modules (in the vein of the ebpf in linux)
         - **Object/Collection:** All objects are collections and all collections are objects.
 Accessing parts of an object can either been done via dot notation or indexing for fields, (if operators are considered the same as methods, then that can be used as an alternative to dot notation for methods.
         - **Operations/Iterator:** Since all objects are collection, all object operators are iterators (it is not decided as to whether operators are separate from methods).